 5. DSTAMP has been changed dramatically, and is now (I think) much more useful.
 The input files for ALSCRIPT are now much prettier, including cylinders/arrows for helices/strands and colouring/fonting according to residue property conservation within the sequence alignment.
 It can also be used on alignments not derived using STAMP (i.e. from GCG, AMPS etc.).

 6. STAMP now appears to run smoothly under OSF.
 Once again thanks to Steve Searle.
 Versions have also been compiled and tested on IRIX, Solaris and Linux.

-7. CLUS2BLC and SMSF2BLC have been replaced by a general alignment conversion program written in PERL (ACONVERT).
+7. CLUS2BLC and SMSF2BLC have been replaced by a general alignment conversion program written in Perl (ACONVERT).
 More details are given below.
-Note that this is a general alignment conversion utility that might be useful in other contexts apart from STAMP.
+Note that this is a general alignment conversion utility that might be useful in contexts other than STAMP.

 8. The significance of sequence identity following structural alignment is now estimated according to Murzin (1993), JMB, 230, 689-694.

 9. Three new programs have been added to the package (see specific instructions below):